-Group B Streptococcus (GBS) is a normal natural bacterium carried in 20-40% of adults in the UK and 25% of pregnant women carry GBS in their vagina.
-GBS does not normally cause any symptoms and is not an STD although it can be passed on through sexual contact and skin contact.
+Group B Streptococcus (GBS) is a common bacterium normally carried in 20-40% of adults in the UK and 25% of pregnant women carry GBS in their vagina.
+GBS carriage seldom causes any symptoms and is not an STD although it can be passed from person to person through sexual contact and skin contact.

 Answers to the questions we get asked the most about how to use the Strepelle test kit.